Victorian fashion: 1880s dress style

-The early 1880s was a period of stylistic confusion.
-On one hand, there is the over-ornamented silhouette with contrasting texture and frivolous accessories.
-On the other hand, the growing popularity of tailoring gave rise to an alternative, severe style.
-Some credited the change in silhouette to the Victorian dress reform, which consisted of a few movements including the Aesthetic Costume Movement and the Rational Dress Movement in the mid-to-late Victorian Era advocating natural silhouette, lightweight underwear, and rejecting tightlacing.
+The saw the growing popularity of austere, menswear inspired tailoring.
+Some credited the change in silhouette to the Victorian dress reform, which consisted of a few movements including the Aesthetic Costume Movement and the Rational Dress Movement in the mid-to-late Victorian Era advocating for a natural silhouette and lightweight underwear, and rejecting tightlacing.
 However, these movements did not gain widespread support.
 Others noted the growth in cycling and tennis as acceptable feminine pursuits that demanded a greater ease of movement in women's clothing.
 Still others argued that the growing popularity of tailored semi-masculine suits was simply a fashionable style, and indicated neither advanced views nor the need for practical clothes.
-Nonetheless, the diversification in options and adoption of what was considered menswear at that time coincided with growing power and social status of women towards the late-Victorian period.

-The bustle made a re-appearance in 1883, and it featured a further exaggerated horizontal protrusion at the back.
+After a period of slim, train-less skirts with heavy decoration, the bustle made a re-appearance in 1883, and it featured a further exaggerated horizontal protrusion at the back.
 Due to the additional fullness, drapery moved towards the sides or front panel of the skirt instead.
-Any drapery at the back was lifted up into poufs.
-Bodices on the other hand, shortened and ended above the hips.
-Yet the style remained tailored, but was more structured.
+Bodices shortened, now ending above the hips.
+Skirts were much less full than the last time the bustle was in fashion in the 1870s and instead focused on a slim front with a shelf-like back protrusion.

-However, by 1886, the silhouette transformed back to a slimmer figure again.
-Sleeves of bodices were thinner and tighter, while necklines became higher again.
-Furthermore, an even further tailored-look began to develop until it improved in the 1890s.
+Sleeves of bodices were thinner and tighter, while necklines became higher again, with a high collar being ubiquitous for daytime, a trend that would continue into the 1890s.
+For the evening, the bertha fell out of favor, replaced by V-shaped necklines or draped styles due to the new higher shoulder.

 1890s dress style

-By 1890, the crinoline and bustle was fully abandoned, and skirts flared away naturally from the wearer's tiny waist.
-It evolved into a bell shape, and were made to fit tighter around the hip area.
-Necklines were high, while sleeves of bodices initially peaked at the shoulders, but increased in size during 1894.
-Although the large sleeves required cushions to secure them in place, it narrowed down towards the end of the decade.
-Women thus adopted the style of the tailored jacket, which improved their posture and confidence, while reflecting the standards of early female liberation.
+By 1890, the crinoline and bustle were fully abandoned, and skirts flared in an A-line.
+Necklines were high, while sleeves of bodices initially peaked at the shoulders, but increased in size in the middle of the decade to a puffed leg-of-mutton style.The sleeves grew to a volume rivaling the 1830s and even sometimes required a cushion to retain their fullness.
+This sleeve style narrowed down towards the end of the decade.
+Women also adopted the style of the tailored jacket during this period, with menswear influences such as necktie inspired neckwear continuing from the previous decade.